Accomplished SUV, but its Skoda sibling makes more financial sense

 A wide variety of engines and tech

-It will be offered with six TSI and TDI engines, ranging from 150hp to 240hp.
-The three petrol engines are all turbocharged, and will be offered in 150, 180 and 220hp forms, while the three turbodiesels develop 150, 190 and 240hp.
+The Tiguan Allspace are offered with two TSI petrol and three TDI diesel engines, ranging from 150hp to 240hp.
+The two petrol engines are turbocharged, and are offered in 150 and 180hp forms, while the three turbodiesels develop 150, 190 and 240hp.
 All are Euro 6 compliant, with the diesels needing AdBlue.

 - Lane Assist